cocos/cocos-docs/en/editor/publish/android/build-example.md

         After the preparation has been completed by Android Studio, you can start building an Android APK.
 However, the sync process may take a long time to complete.
 If this happens, you can stop any ongoing background tasks by following the steps below:

-        > Click on the background task on status bar:
+        > Click on the background task on the status bar:
         > ![background-task.png](./images/background-task.png) <br>
         > Close all background tasks by clicking on the close button
         > ![interrupt-sync.png](images/interrupt-sync.png)